kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

 $ openssl x509 -req -in admin.csr -CA ca.pem -CAkey ca-key.pem -CAcreateserial -out admin.pem -days 365
 ```

-Be sure to encrypt these values or store them in a secure location.
+Be sure to encrypt these values into your Ansible variable configuration and/or store them in a secure location.

 ### Variables